 Mr. Speaker, this return is quite detailed.
-I have filed it with the Clerk for transcribing into the Hansard for the public record and for distribution to all members.
+I have filed it with the Clerk for

 Question:

 Can the minister clarify the extent to which the Government of Nunavut works with Transport Canada and the airlines to address the issue of illegal alcohol entering the communities?